 Due to the nature of the property and its location, we do not recommend for guests with mobility issues.

 Environmental and social responsibility

-Anse Chastanet has taken several steps to ensure that they are behaving in an environmentally friendly manor.
-A few examples are; they have a strict water management system that follows water saving techniques such as a towel reuse program, rainwater collection and composting beach toilets as well as using non-toxic cleaning products.
-They use only natural lighting during the daytime and illuminate the grounds at night with yellow lighting so to no interfere with the local environment or wild animal behaviour.
-Other than the 12 air conditioning units within the accommodations, the other rooms have been designed to optimise the natural air flow.
+Anse Chastanet has taken several steps to ensure that they are behaving in an environmentally friendly manner.
+A few examples include the strict water management system that follows water saving techniques such as a towel reuse program, rainwater collection and composting beach toilets as well as using non-toxic cleaning products.
+They use only natural lighting during the daytime and illuminate the grounds at night with yellow lighting so to not interfere with the local environment or wild animal behavior.
+Other than the 12 air conditioning units within the accommodations, the other rooms have been designed to optimize the natural air flow.
 They also adopt a strict reduce, reuse and recycle ethic across the resort.